U.S. federal government response to the COVID-19 pandemic: Communication

 On May 1, the CDC presented a 17-page report titled "Guidance for Implementing the Opening Up America Again Framework" to the administration.
 It had been written to provide advice for faith leaders, places of business and other public places, educators, and state and local officials as they began to reopen.
-The White House refused to use the report.
-Trump said he felt the guidelines were too restrictive, commenting "I see the new normal being what it was three months ago.
-I think we want to go back to where it was."
-By mid May reports of new cases began to level off and most states began to open restaurants and other places of business, placing limits to the numbers of people allowed in the establishment at the same time.
-The head of the CDC, Anthony Fauci, warned that if caution was not used the rate of infections could rebound and he was particularly concerned about opening the schools in the fall.
-In an interview Trump replied to Fauci's statements saying, "we have to get the schools open, we have to get our country open, we have to open our country ...
+The White House refused to use the report, and Trump said he felt the guidelines were too restrictive.
+Reports of new cases began to level off in May and most states began to open restaurants and other places of business, placing limits to the numbers of people allowed in the establishment at the same time.
+Dr. Fauci warned that if caution was not used the rate of infections could rebound and he was particularly concerned about opening the schools in the fall.
+Trump replied to Fauci's statements in an interview, saying, "we have to get the schools open, we have to get our country open, we have to open our country ...
 We have to get it open.
 I totally disagree with him [Fauci] on schools."

 On October 2, 2020, both Trump and his wife tested positive for COVID-19 as part of a larger outbreak amid the White House.
 While being treated at Walter Reed National Military Medical Center, Trump tweeted in support for more economic stimulus before halting and then reengaging talks.